danfuzz/lactoserv/doc/configuration.md

 * `checkSec` &mdash; How often to check for memory usage being over the defined limit, in seconds.
 Optional.
 Minimum `1` (which is frankly way too often).
 Default `5 * 60` (once every five minutes).
-* `gracePeriodSecs` &mdash; Once a memory limit has been reached, how long, in seconds, it is allowed to remain at or beyond the maximum before this service takes action. `0` (or `null`) to not have a grace period at all.
+* `gracePeriodSec` &mdash; Once a memory limit has been reached, how long, in seconds, it is allowed to remain at or beyond the maximum before this service takes action. `0` (or `null`) to not have a grace period at all.
 Default `0`.
   **Note:**: When in the middle of a grace period, the service will check